Vocabulary for beginning a presentation exercise

 Or to put it another way:

-(phrase) This is very common and very effective at making sure people understand what you want to say, e.g. 'the company will struggle financially in the year to come, or, to put it another way, we will make a loss!'.
+(phrase) In order to make sure that people fully understand a point you are making, it is both very common and very effective to say it again but using different words (normally more direct and simple) to say the same thing.
+The phrase 'or to put it another way' is used directly before you say the more direct and simple version.
+For example, 'the company will struggle financially in the year to come, or to put it another way, we will make a loss!'.
 In Spanish: "dicho en otras palabras".

 Close